HidTosh/chatop_project/README.md

 After mvn spring-boot:run the api will start on http://localhost:3001.
 A Swagger documentation is also available at http://localhost:3001/swagger-ui/index.html

-# Start the whole project :
+# Start the whole project (back and front) :

 1 - After start of the api parts above, clone front side : https://github.com/HidTosh/Developpez-le-back-end-en-utilisant-Java-et-Spring

-2 - Check first part on this repo to install project (Start the project)
+2 - Check first part on this repo (Readme) to install project (Start the project)

 3 - After the start api and front you can visit : http://localhost:4200/